syedalijaseem/syedalijaseem/README.md

 - 👨‍💻 I have a genuine passion for Software Engineering and aspire to become a Senior Software Engineer and eventually lead and mentor a team of like-minded developers who share my enthusiasm for technology. 🚀

 ## Education 📚
-- 🎓 Bachelor's of Engineering in Software Engineering from the School of Electrical Engineering & Computer Sciences at National University of Sciences & Technology (NUST), Islamabad, Pakistan, 2023.
+- 🎓 Bachelor's of Engineering in Software Engineering from National University of Sciences & Technology (NUST), Islamabad, Pakistan, 2023.
 - 🎓 Pakistan International School English Section, Edxcel A-levels.
 - 🎓 Pakistan International School English Section, Cambridge O-levels. 📖